MatrixNorm/knowts/linux/files.md

 >002

 **Subtracting umask from base permission would give you actual file permissions.** All the files will be created with 664 (666-002) permissions and dir with 775 (777-002) permissions.

+## list all directories sizes in a current directory

+$du -h --max-depth=1 | sort -nr

+with files as well
+$du -ah --max-depth=1 | sort -nr